odybhoja/Ergo-Bounties/docs/how-it-works.md

-# 🤖 Automated Bounty Tracking System
+# 🤖 Ergo Bounties: How It Works

-This document explains the technical details of how the Ergo Ecosystem Bounties repository automatically tracks and updates bounties across the Ergo blockchain ecosystem.
+This document explains the technical details of how the Ergo Ecosystem Bounties repository automatically tracks, updates, and displays bounties across the Ergo blockchain ecosystem.

 ## Automated Bounty Tracking System